Working hard on something you don’t care about or have a say in is not perseverance or “grit,” it’s compliance.

 Words that work just as well: perseverance, resilience, stubbornness, focus, attention to detail, mindfulness, or craftsmanship.
 I’m sure there are more.

 You can’t teach any of these in isolation.
-I cringe at the thought of cheerleading kids with “you can do anything” rallies and then marching them back to their worksheets and tests.
+I cringe at the thought of cheerleading kids with “you can do anything” rallies and then marching them back to their worksheets.

 The key difference is agency.
 When the work is yours, it matters more.
 When you care about what you are making, your perspective changes.
 Who has ownership?
 Whose voice is the loudest?
 By the way, it’s not necessarily true that these attributes are always pleasant or easy to deal with.
 Stubbornness or a willingness to stand your ground in the face of authority are also indications of resilience.
 Agency isn’t always polite.